Revision and exams

 When you have finished, look back through your answers.
 Make sure you have attempted all mandatory questions and have numbered your answers.

 Correct any obvious errors (eg spelling and grammar) and re-write any illegible words.

 Check whether you have missed anything out.
 If you have, add in the extra information and clearly indicate where the examiner can find it eg by adding ^ in the margin or “see additional paragraph”.

 Take a look at our short recovery plan to give you techniques that might help if things aren't going to plan on the day.

 As with all your writing at University, make sure you think about how it is structured and about using good academic language and style.
-For more guidance on these see our Structuring your writing and Academic writing pages.
+For more guidance on these see our structure your writing and academic writing pages.